Ivy-Mungai/Pizza_Sales_Project_sql_Powerbi/README.md

 ---

 ## **How to Use the Dashboard**
-1. Use slicers to filter data by region, product category, or time period.
+1. Filter data by using the Pizza category slicer, adjust the data range slicer.
-2. Navigate between pages using bookmarks and buttons.
+2. Explore Key Metrics and track overall performance using the top KPIs.
-3. Drillthrough on products or returns charts for detailed insights.
+3. Navigate between pages "Home" and "Best/Worst sellers" page.
-4. Toggle between light and dark modes for your viewing preference.
+4. Analyze time-based Trends suchas daily trends and monthly trends.

 ---